Funnear/snipeitapp-demo-test/README.md

 $ gradle clean test -Pdriver=firefox
 ```

 The test results will be recorded in the `target/site/serenity` directory.
+*Open `index.html` to see the reports.

 ## References